Bolsonaro denies wrongdoing in Brazil vaccine deal ahead of testimony

-RIO DE JANEIRO, June 25 (Reuters) - Brazilian President Jair Bolsonaro, under growing pressure to explain his role in a vaccine deal with India's Bharat Biotech, said on Friday there were no irregularities in the contract for the Covaxin COVID-19 shot.
+RIO DE JANEIRO (Reuters) - Brazilian President Jair Bolsonaro, under growing pressure to explain his role in a vaccine deal with India’s Bharat Biotech, said on Friday there were no irregularities in the contract for the Covaxin COVID-19 shot.

 “There is nothing wrong with the Covaxin contract, there is no overpricing,” he said at a news conference in the interior of São Paulo.